Symbolic dynamics for three dimensional flows with positive topological entropy

 Recall that $r:{\Sigma}\to\R$ is H\"older continuous.
 By \cite{Buzzi-Sarig}, a H\"older continuous potential on a topologically transitive countable Markov shift has at most one equilibrium measure.
-If the condition of topological transitivity is dropped, then there are at most countably many such measures (see the proof of Thm 5.3 in \cite{Sarig-JAMS}).
+If the condition of topological transitivity is dropped, then there are at most countably many such measures, one for each transitive component with maximal topological entropy \cite{Gurevich-Topological-Entropy} (see the proof of \cite[Thm.
+5.3]{Sarig-JAMS}).
 It follows that there are at most countably many possibilities for $\wh{\mu}_\Sigma$, and therefore at most countably many possibilities for $\wh{\mu}$.

 We can now obtain the contradiction which proves the theorem.
-Consider the ergodic decomposition of $\wh{\mu}$ given by (\ref{mu-hat}).
+Consider the ergodic decomposition of $\wh{\mu}$ defined by (\ref{mu-hat}).
 Almost every ergodic component is a measure of maximal entropy (because the entropy function is affine).
 By the claim there are at most countably many different such measures.
 Therefore the ergodic decomposition of $\wh{\mu}$ is atomic: $\wh{\mu}=\sum p_i \wh{\mu}_i$ with $\wh{\mu}_i$ ergodic and $p_i\in(0,1)$ s.t. $\sum p_i=1$.
 Projecting to $M$, and noting that factors of ergodic measures are ergodic, we find that $\mu=\sum p_i \mu_i$ where $\mu_i:=\wh{\mu}_i\circ\pi_r^{-1}$ are ergodic.
 This is an atomic ergodic decomposition for $\mu$.
 But the ergodic decomposition is unique, and we assumed that $\mu$ has a non-atomic ergodic decomposition. \end{proof}